weidelamancha/Douban-Crawling/README.md

-# This is the v1.0 of douban_crawling, written to export personal movie-watching history for users of www.douban.com.
-More functionalities will be added in next versions.
+For users of www.douban.com to export personal movie-watching history.
+More functionalities will be added in next update.